apollo

 How does the drug interact with Optob 0.3% Eye/Ear Drops 10 ml:

-Taking magnesium sulfate with Optob 0.3% Eye/Ear Drops 10 ml can increase the risk of muscle weakness.
+Taking tacrolimus with Optob 0.3% Eye/Ear Drops 10 ml may increase risk of kidney problems.

 How to manage the interaction:

-Although taking Magnesium sulfate and Optob 0.3% Eye/Ear Drops 10 ml together can evidently cause an interaction, it can be taken if your doctor has suggested it.
-However, if you experience symptoms such as muscle weakness and breathing difficulties consult your doctor immediately.
-Do not stop using any medications without a doctor's advice.
+Although taking tacrolimus and Optob 0.3% Eye/Ear Drops 10 ml together can possibly result in an interaction, it can be taken if your doctor has prescribed it.
+However, consult the doctor immediately if you experience symptoms such as nausea, vomiting, loss of hunger, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Optob 0.3% Eye/Ear Drops 10 ml: